Home Page

 You might have heard your team talk about transition and wondered what it is.
 These pages have been designed to help provide information and support as you become more independent and take more responsibility for managing your haemophilia.

-We will start talking to you about this when you are about 13 years old but the time the move to the adult haemophilia team happens will usually be when you are 16-19 years old.
-As everyone is individual and will be ready at different times, the team will work with you to help you feel ready for this and to think about when and how the move can be best planned.
-The move to the adult team can feel daunting but the adult services aim is the same as ours.
-To care and support you throughout your time in hospital.
-They are just in a different setting and work in slightly different ways.
+We will start talking to you about this when you are about 13 years old but the time the move to the adult haemophilia team happens will usually be when you are around 16 years old.
+The team will work with you to help you feel ready for this and to think about when and how the move can be best planned.
+The move to the adult team can feel daunting but the adult services aim is the same as the childrens, to care and support you throughout your time in hospital.
+It is just in a different setting and works in a slightly different way.

 Who can help you with this?